vita-student-projects/group42_3DMOT/README.md

 ~~~
 "In detail, running above command will generate a folder named "pointrcnn_val_H1" that includes results combined from all categories, and also folders named "pointrcnn_category_val_H1" representing results for each category.
 Under each result folder, "./data_0" subfolders are used for MOT evaluation, which follow the format of the KITTI Multi-Object Tracking Challenge (format definition can be found in the tracking development toolkit here: http://www.cvlibs.net/datasets/kitti/eval_tracking.php).
 Also, "./trk_withid_0" subfolders are used for visualization only, which follow the format of KITTI 3D Object Detection challenge except that we add an ID in the last column."
 ### Results from experiment
 Before we decided to use DINOv2 for our visual feature extraction.
 We examined the power of the feature representation of detections.
 We took 3 full-body pictures of two humans named Axel and Johan from different angles (these can be found under "experiments_im/), than ran these through two visual models: DINOv2 ([github](https://github.com/facebookresearch/dinov2), [paper](https://arxiv.org/abs/2304.07193)) and Segment-Anything ([github](https://github.com/facebookresearch/segment-anything), [paper](https://ai.facebook.com/research/publications/segment-anything/)).
 Both are new (of this date 31/05-2023) deep learning models developed by Facebook-research.
 Segment-Anything is designed to be promptable and can transfer zero-shot to new image distributions and tasks.
 The DINOv2 paper however, explores the idea of all-purpose visual features in computer vision and proposes a self-supervised approach for pretraining on a large curated image dataset using a ViT (Vision Transformers) model.
 So at first glance the two seems to be good candidates for our task.
-After running our test images thorugh the models, we used two different metrics to evaluate the similiarty between the images - cosine similarity and the euclidean distance.
-Optimum would be good similarity between images depciting the same person and bad similarty scores between images that depict different persons.
+After running our test images through the models, we used two different metrics to evaluate the similarity between the images - cosine similarity and the euclidean distance.
+Optimum would be good similarity between images depciting the same person and bad similarity scores between images that depict different persons.

 To get the same results run experiments.py - we ran this script locally and never tried running it on SCITAS.
 Furthermore, you need to [download](https://github.com/facebookresearch/segment-anything#model-checkpoints) weights for the Segment-anything model (we used [ViT-H SAM model](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth)) and: